Hamza-code-hub/AI-Defect-Detection-for-Manufacturing-Quality-Control/README.md

 ## Installation

-Anomalib can be installed from PyPI.
+DefectScope_AIcan be installed from PyPI.
 Using a virtual environment is recommended.

 ### Quick install